ONS-Innovation/organisation-snapshotting-poc/README.md

 4. Setup a GitHub Action to convert the markdown report to PDF (Pandoc).
 5. Release the PDF report to a GitHub release.
 6. MkDocs Setup to host the markdown report on GitHub Pages (Optional).

+## Next Steps

+- Convert the Python script to a Lambda function.
+- Create Terraform scripts to deploy the Lambda function and other resources.
+- Linting + Testing.
+- Update report to be of an agreed format:
+    - Diagrams / Charts?
+    - A3 or A4?
+    - More information?
+- Make which GitHub repository the report is pushed to configurable.
+- Another markdown report to be generated excluding any Latex formatting so that it can be used as an output.